marcovie/RESTful-API/README.md

 I added postman files under root/postman which has the requests.
 Just remember to add Auth Bearer Token.

+I added interface for each controller (I did not structure it amazing) to show adding inteface and adding documentation for each function in interface not to clutter controller.

 ## Installation

 ```bash